phax/ph-xhe/README.md

 v5.0.0 - work in progress
 * Requires Java 17 as the minimum version
 * Updated to ph-commons 12.0.0
+* Removed all deprecated methods marked for removal

 v4.0.2 - 2025-02-20
 * Switched JAXB Maven plugin to `org.jvnet.jaxb:jaxb-maven-plugin`